isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Stateless Configuration of DHCPv4 Clients
 -----------------------------------------

-The DHCPv4 server supports the stateless client configuration whereby the client has an IP address configured (e.g. using manual configuration) and only contacts the server to obtain other configuration parameters, such as addresses of DNS servers.
-In order to obtain the stateless configuration parameters, the client sends the DHCPINFORM message to the server with the "ciaddr" set to the address that the client is currently using.
-The server unicasts the DHCPACK message to the client that includes the stateless configuration ("yiaddr" not set).
+The DHCPv4 server supports stateless client configuration, whereby the client has an IP address configured (e.g. using manual configuration) and only contacts the server to obtain other configuration parameters, such as addresses of DNS servers.
+To obtain the stateless configuration parameters, the client sends the DHCPINFORM message to the server with the `"ciaddr"` set to the address that the client is currently using.
+The server unicasts the DHCPACK message to the client that includes the stateless configuration (`"yiaddr"` not set).

-The server will respond to the DHCPINFORM when the client is associated with a subnet defined in the server's configuration.
-An example subnet configuration will look like this:
+The server responds to the DHCPINFORM when the client is associated with a subnet defined in the server's configuration.
+An example subnet configuration looks like this:

 ::